Complex Mapping and Vibration

 Cartesian Dots — Power Mapping

 A more exotic transformation such as f(z)=1/z2+5zf(z) = 1/z^2 + 5z applied to the Cartesian grid.
-The interplay between the singular term 1/z21/z^2 and the linear term 5z5z creates intricate swirling patterns with a rich mix of expansion, contraction, and rotation in different regions of the plane.
+The interplay between singular and linear terms creates intricate swirling patterns.

 Additional Examples